gorangbhati/Summer-Git/Assignment/README.md

-Here are the assignments that I have done in my Summer Training ata Regex Software Services.
+Here are the assignments that I have done in my Summer Training at Regex Software Services.